Party of Modern Serbia: History

-Five MPs that left opposition parliamentary group Enough is Enough created their own movement Centre Movement in May 2018.
-After negotiations with Social Democratic Alliance, they formed new party, Party of Modern Serbia on 14 December 2018.
+Five MPs that left the opposition parliamentary group Enough is Enough created their own movement Centre Movement in May 2018.
+After negotiations with Social Democratic Alliance, they formed a new party, Party of Modern Serbia on 14 December 2018.
 On 23 December new collective leadership was elected.
 The movement currently has 5 MPs in National Assembly and 3 in Vojvodina Assembly.
-They also have representatives in Medijana, Valjevo, Rakovica, Zvedara and Stari grad municipalities.
+They also have representatives in Medijana, Valjevo, Rakovica, Zvedara and Stari Grad municipalities.
 On 24 January one MP joined the Party of Modern Serbia, making the total number of seats in the Assembly 6.

-Party of Modern Serbia supported protests against president Aleksandar Vučić, and took role in opposition negotiations in January and February 2019.
+The Party of Modern Serbia supported protests against president Aleksandar Vučić, and took a role in opposition negotiations in January and February 2019.

-Leadership of Party of Modern Serbia
+List of presidents

 Party of Modern Serbia is ruled by a collective presidency.